ansibleguy/sw_zabbix/README.md

 * **Warning:** Not every setting/variable you provide will be checked for validity.
 Bad config might break the role!

+* **Info:** If you use PSKs to encrypt your traffic - it must be at least 32 hex-digits long!

 ## Setup
 For this role to work - you must install its dependencies first: